weaviate/weaviate-io/developers/weaviate/current/tutorials/write-great-bug-reports.md

 solution: weaviate
 sub-menu: Tutorials
 title: Write great Bug Reports
-intro: Bugs are annoying, right?
+intro: Bugs can be annoying, right?
 They don't have to be.
 Every discovered bug is a chance to help make Weaviate better.
 We are happy about bug rreports because they highlight that we missed something and help us make sure an issue will never occur again.
 For our engineers to quickly identify and fix a bug there is some information that we may need.
 This tutorial is about how to write a great bug report.
 description: How to write great bug reports
 tags: ['how to', 'reporting a bug', 'bugfix', 'reproducing example']
 menu-order: 2